nfitzen/DeathSwap/README.md

 You can find the default values for these settings in the function `deathswap:core/settings`.

-There are also string values (bad name) for various things such as translations.
+Since these are implemented with scoreboard values instead of world storage, you can't share a settings command.

-These are mostly for data pack developers.
+There are also string values for various things such as translations and are mostly for data pack developers.

-You can find those in the function `deathswap:core/values` and the storage `deathswap:values`.
+You can find those in the function `deathswap:core/string` and the storage `deathswap:string`.

 ## Copyright

 DeathSwap is licensed under the [Expat/MIT License](LICENSE).

-More copyright and licensing information can be found in the [dep5 file](.reuse/dep5).
+More copyright and licensing information can be found in individual files and in [the dep5 file](.reuse/dep5) if an SPDX header isn't found.